Maya Higa

-Maya Elaine Higa (born May 24, 1998) is an American conservationist, falconer, wildlife rehabilitator and Twitch streamer.
-She is the founder of Alveus Sanctuary, a non-profit exotic animal sanctuary and virtual education center based in Austin, Texas, and the host of the Conservation Cast, a weekly conversation broadcast on Higa's Twitch channel designed to connect her audience and conservationists.
+Maya Elaine Higa (born May 24, 1998) is an American conservationist, falconer, wildlife rehabilitator, Twitch streamer, and YouTuber.
+She is the founder of Alveus Sanctuary, a non-profit exotic animal sanctuary and virtual education center based in Austin, Texas.

+Higa started streaming in 2019 and gained popularity for her content related to animals, conservation, and education.
+In 2021, she held a 21-hour charity stream that raised over $500,000 to establish her non-profit exotic animal sanctuary and virtual education center, Alveus Sanctuary.
+Higa has also collaborated with various conservation organizations, such as the American Eagle Foundation and Whale and Dolphin Conservation.
+As of July 2025, she has over 881,000 followers on Twitch and 1.02 million subscribers on YouTube.

 Early life

-Maya Elaine Higa was born to a Japanese father and an American mother in Northern California on May 24, 1998, and grew up there on a farm as the youngest sibling with her parents, two brothers, and a sister.
+Maya Elaine Higa was born to a Japanese-Okinawan father and an American mother in Northern California on May 24, 1998, and grew up there on a farm as the youngest sibling with her parents, two brothers, and a sister.

 She attended California Polytechnic State University in San Luis Obispo, graduating with a bachelor's degree in agricultural education and communication in June 2020.
+During her time at college, she worked for Zoo to You Conservation Ambassadors, Charles Paddock Zoo, and Free Flight Exotic Bird Sanctuary as an intern, doing outreach education and exotic animal husbandry.
+She was also a 4-H county All Star ambassador in June 2016.